 Kinchega National Park

-With its ever-changing colours and rich pastoral and Aboriginal history, a visit to Kinchega will restore your sense of wonder.
+With its ever-changing colours the green lake bed as the water retreats and beautiful reflections in the flood and rich pastoral and Aboriginal history, a visit to Kinchega will restore your sense of wonder.

 **To keep visitors safe ALL camping in NSW national parks now requires a booking.
 For day visitors, please plan ahead and visit outside of peak periods (11am and 2pm).
 Check park alerts and visit COVID-19 updates for more information before visiting any park – www.nationalparks.nsw.gov.au **